openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 .. only:: Partners

-  .. _Weekly Course Highlight Message Text:
+  .. _Course Highlight Message Text:

   ====================================
-  Weekly Highlight Email Text
+  Highlight Email Text
   ====================================

   The following example shows the edX email template with three example